 House centipedes are predators.
 They primarily hunt smaller arthropods and insects

-such as silverfish, firebrats, spiders, carpet beetles, roaches, files, and more.
+such as silverfish, firebrats, spiders, carpet beetles, roaches, flies, and more.
 Unfortunately, that means what you think it means: if you have house centipedes, you have other bugs too.
 Like spiders, centipedes often follow their prey indoors.
 Once inside, they’re never in a particular rush to leave, especially if they find a damp environment.
 Finally, house centipedes also like to have cover to dart between while hunting.
 Boxes, bags, and debris suit their purposes just fine.

 Are the centipedes in my house dangerous or damaging?